Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 **2. Session 1 -> Session 0 Migration** - A technique to obtain a System shell in Session 0 from a user session with Administrator privileges

-**3. Self-Deletion** - The ability to delete a file from disk when it is locked by an active process (original credit https://github.com/LloydLabs/delete-self-poc)
+**3. Self-Deletion** - The ability to delete a file from disk when it is locked by an active process (original credit belongs to [LloydLabs](https://github.com/LloydLabs/delete-self-poc))

 The primary focus of this post is to document the development process of each technique and to explain it in some detail, however code samples demonstrating each will also be provided.